Group

 Coastal Flooding: Storms and Sea Level Rise

-With thousands of miles of tidal coastline, and the threat of storm surge and sea level rise, it’s important for coastal communities to understand how weather and sea level contribute to coastal flooding, erosion, and damage to their shores and coastal infrastructure.
-Help your community gather important flood impact data and inform resilience decisions.
+With thousands of miles of tidal coastline, and the combined threats of storm surge and sea level rise, Maine’s coastal communities have a critical need to understand how weather and sea level contribute to flooding, erosion, and damage to their shores and coastal infrastructure.
+Help your community gather important flood impact data to inform resilience decisions.

-1. Read through the prep & collect tab to familiarize yourself with the data collection protocol.
+1. Read through the Prep & Collect tab on this site to familiarize yourself with the data collection protocol.
+We recommend printing and bringing along a data collection sheet in case you have no service or wifi in the field.

 2. Head to a coastal flood monitoring site (or anywhere along the coast) with a camera/smart phone and a friend – safety first!